 With Beverly Solow

-Drop in meetings, 3rd Tuesday of the month.
+Drop in meetings, 3rd Tuesday of the month at our Inwood location.
 Sign up below!

 At support meetings, the discussion is driven by whatever questions and concerns mothers have while they sit and nurse their babies.
 Questions usually center around how to get more comfortable latches and I provide hands-on assistance with positioning and latch-on.
 We also usually talk about how to know when a baby is feeding well and how to encourage sleepy, nursing babies so mothers can also get more sleep!